disneystreaming/weaver-test/README.md

 Note that the site will look a tiny bit different because to build a versioned website we have some machinery in the script running on CI - but you don't have to worry about that.

-### IntelliJ plugin

-The code of the IntelliJ plugin lives [there](https://github.com/disneystreaming/weaver-intellij)

 ### PR Guidelines

 Please: